Dirac-Majorana neutrinos distinction in four-body decays

 This does not mean that the differential decay rate is zero in that case.
-Actually, we can compute without further problems any differential distribution as long as the fixed variables are not integrated.
-Then, the main problem of the estimated BR is that we integrate over the already evaluated differential decay rate, this leads to a number that does not have a probability interpretation, since for the correct theoretical BR computation we first need the differential decay rate for the general case and then integrate over all phase-space variables, which range will be fixed by the specific kinematic scenario and the energy-momentum conservation.
+Actually, we can compute without further difficulties any differential distribution as long as the fixed variables are not integrated.
+Then, the main problem of the estimated BR is that we integrated over the already evaluated differential decay rate, leading to a number that does not have a probability interpretation, since for the correct theoretical BR computation, we first need the differential decay rate for the general case and then to integrate over all phase-space variables, which range will be fixed by the specific kinematic scenario and the energy-momentum conservation.

 In particular our notation first introduced in eqs.(\ref{neutrinospectrum}), was precisely motivated to avoid this possible confusion.
-It provides evidence that, once the decay rate is already evaluated in an specific kinematic scenario, we can not integrate over the kinematic variables fixed by the back-to-back condition and interpret the result as a probability, specifically as the BR of the back-to-back case, that could lead to a larger value than the real one.
+It provides evidence that, once the decay rate is already evaluated in a specific kinematic scenario, we can not integrate over the kinematic variables fixed by the $b2b$ condition and interpret the result as a probability, specifically as the BR of the $b2b$ case, that could lead to a larger value than the real one.

 Finally, we know that the experimental resolution is finite and thus experimentally we can not have a strictly fixed variable.
-Then, it is well-defined to estimate a non-zero BR for the back-to-back configuration, considering an small range variation for the theoretically fixed variables, according to the experimental resolution.
+Then, it is well-defined to estimate a non-zero BR for the $b2b$ configuration, considering a small range of variation for the theoretically fixed variables, according to the experimental resolution.

-Then, to estimate the real BR for the experimental back-to-back case, without fixing $\phi$ and using a proper method for this estimation, we have to do the following: First we integrate over the remaining neutrino's variables ($\theta_{\nu}$ and $\phi$) in eq.(\ref{diffwidth}), which are not fixed by any kinematic condition, leading to a decay rate that depends only on the electron and photon energy, together with the angle between them $\left(\frac{d\Gamma}{dE_{\ell'}dE{\gamma}d\cos{\Theta_{\ell'\gamma}}}\right)$, in the general kinematic case.
+Then, to estimate the real BR for the experimental $b2b$ case, without fixing $\phi$ and using a proper method for this estimation, we have to do the following: First we integrate over the remaining neutrino's variables ($\theta_{\nu}$ and $\phi$) in eq.(\ref{diffwidth}), which are not fixed by any kinematic condition, leading to a decay rate that depends only on the electron and photon energy, together with the angle between them $\left(\frac{d\Gamma}{dE_{\ell'}dE{\gamma}d\cos{\Theta_{\ell'\gamma}}}\right)$, in the general kinematic case.